-The mall was quite the experience.
-Up to that point, I had never seen a mall with more than one floor.
+The mall was quite an experience.
+At that point, I had never seen a mall with more than one floor.
 There seemed to be stores for everything.
 I wondered how interesting it would be to compare prices on certain items at the various shops.

 We walked around, did a lot of window shopping, and bought very little merchandise.

-All the while, there were (in abundance) the two things that many people with autism have problems with.
-That of course would be sound and motion.
+All the while, there were (in abundance) the two things that many people with autism seem to have problems with.
+These two things are sound and motion.
 Even just one of them can often times be a problem.
 Together, they are almost deadly.
 The eyes and ears of the person with autism just aren't built to be able to process that kind of rapid information for any period of time.
-So as the afternoon at the mall continued, I felt myself slipping further and further away from reality.
+As the afternoon at the mall continued, I felt myself slipping further and further away from reality.

 I vaguely remember the car ride back to the apartment.
-All visual input was reduced to a fragmented kind of "Picasso vision".
-What I saw looked like I was looking through broken glass or a cracked mirror.
-Some it was foggy and indistinct, mere shadows of substance.
+All visual input was reduced to geometric shapes - clouds and fogs - mere shadows of substance.
 Color had no meaning and ceased to exist.
 My voice was completely gone.
-My world had become a hideous black and white horror movie distortion of reality.
+My world had become a hideous black and white distortion of reality.
 All auditory input was magnified in volume and echoed very painfully in my ears.
 Everything my hands and feet touched felt like flames.
-When we arrived home, I collapsed in their bedroom and started to cry.
+When we arrived, I collapsed in the bedroom and started crying for the first time in many years.